 Whether it’s red wine or white wine, we’ll help take the guess work out of your Thanksgiving wine pairings.

 Wondering what wines to pair with your Thanksgiving dinner?
 Here are a few of the most popular types of wines, both red and white, from which to choose.

 White wines are among the top choices for this holiday meal tending toward the more refreshingly bold and fruity wines, such as Viognier, Sauvignon Blanc, Riesling and Gewurstraminer, that will enhance the meal rather than overpower it.
 Here are a few selections to share with your family and friends.

-2011 Glass Mountain Chardonnay (3.5/5 rating) – a smooth slightly toasty wine with a delicate fruit flavor ad hints of crisp apple and pear flavors and hints of vanilla and oak.
+2011 Glass Mountain Chardonnay (3.5/5 rating) – a smooth slightly toasty wine with delicately crisp apple and pear flavors and hints of vanilla and oak.
 Its creaminess and slight minerality pairs perfectly with roast turkey, seafood and white fish, creamed based pastas and vegetable soups as well as a light pre-dinner drink with appetizers or just by itself.

 2011 Chateau Ste Michelle Riesling (4/5 rating) – Chateau Ste Michelle is the largest Riesling producer in the world, and this wine is the #1 selling American Riesling.
 It is a medium-dry wine with peach, pear and light citrus characteristic and finishes well.
 It is light to medium-bodied and pairs well with a range of foods.
 Perfect with roast turkey and candied yams for the holidays or Asian shrimp, Indian chicken, sweet barbecue pulled pork as well as smoked fish, grilled duck and cold cuts.
 Check it out here. $12.99

 2011 Navarro Gewurztraminer (3/5 rating) – if you like sweet wine this is one to try, especially with a dessert of pumpkin pie.
 A northern coast California wine that is refreshingly citrusy and with a hint of spice. $19.